Lab - Create navigation functions

-Select Blank app from the Home screen Start from window, and in the Create popup pane select Create under the Blank canvas app option.
+Select Blank app, and in the Create popup pane select Create under the Blank canvas app option.

-A window called Canvas app from blank will open in your browser, enter a name for your app, ensure that you have Tablet layout selected as the format (default setting).
+A window called Canvas app from blank opens in your browser.
+Enter a name for your app, ensure that you have Tablet layout selected as the format (default setting).
 Then select Create.

 In the new blank app, you can Skip the "Welcome to Power Apps Studio" popup.
 Then select the New screen button from the top ribbon, and choose Blank.

-This will create a new blank screen in your app.
+This creates a new blank screen in your app.
 Repeat once more to have three screens total.

 On Screen1, insert a Button control and change the Text property to "Next".

 Likewise, go to Screen2, add a Button control and change the Text to "Next".